L-Shah/SerenityReflections/README.md

 Building this project strengthened my understanding of backend development, session management, database design, asynchronous frontend communication, and ethical AI usage.
 The project demonstrates how technology can support mindfulness and self-reflection while respecting user safety and boundaries.

-Thanks to the entire CS50X Team
-I enjoyed and learned a lot.